Kaiz0r/mogscript/README.md

 You can get vars from the parser by using {var: author}, when parsed, this'll turn in to `Kai` You can also SET vars, including overwriting the meta tags, with {set: author=Mog}
 And now, {var: author} is Mog.
+NEW:
+You can use {local: author=Me} to set a local var for this entity block only, NOT the entire parser.
+And {local: author} gets it, same as var.
 ---
 var is basically a shortcut for `parser.vars[key] = value`, you can run it manually using the eval tag, which runs raw Python code inline